mzahana/indoor-nav-at-risclab/software-in-the-loop-joystick-flight.md

 ## Joystick Package Installation & Usage

-This package is needed to interface a joystick to ROS.
-To install this package, simply execute the following command in the terminal.
+A package named ```joy``` is going to be used to interface a joystick to ROS.
+To install that package, simply execute the following command in the terminal.

 ```
 sudo apt-get install ros-kinetic-joy